Accessibility

 Scale models by apprentices at Train World

-The scale models made by apprentices that are exhibited at Train World all come from the former Railway Museum at the Brussel-Noord/Bruxelles-Nord railway station that was founded to mark the NMBS/SNCB's 25th anniversary.
+The scale models made by apprentices that are exhibited at Train World all come from the former Railway Museum at the Brussel-Noord/Bruxelles-Nord railway station that was founded to mark NMBS/SNCB’s 25th anniversary.

 The Museum was inaugurated on 30 October 1951 in the disused facilities of the former Brussel-Noord/Bruxelles-Nord station.